An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Introduction

 The latitudinal formation presented in Figure \ref{fig:latitudinal-formation} is an attractive formation to deal with the georeferencing problem, since better area coverage can be achieved.
 However, obstacles can appear during the flight, and it may be necessary to change the squadron formation to avoid them.
 For example, the squadron can assume the longitudinal formation presented in Figure \ref{fig:longitudinal-formation} for collision avoidance.
 Thus, if the first aircraft succeeds in avoiding the collision, all other aircraft in the squadron can also avoid the obstacle by using the same behavior.

-The longitudinal formation is also necessary when the squadron is landing and doing lift off.
-Therefore, if the same squadron needs to perform georeferencing, landing, lift off and obstacle avoidance, it will eventually be necessary for the squadron to change between its latitudinal and longitudinal formations.
+The longitudinal formation is also necessary when the squadron is landing and taking off.
+Therefore, if the same squadron needs to perform georeferencing, landing, lift-off and obstacle avoidance, it will eventually be necessary for the squadron to change between its latitudinal and longitudinal formations.

 Therefore, the problem considered in this work is: assuming that there are $n$ aircraft in latitudinal formation, equally spaced by $\Delta_d$ meters, we want to develop an algorithm that changes the squadron to the longitudinal formation, where the aircraft will also be equally spaced by $\Delta_d$ meters, without collision among them.